Harefield: St Mary the Virgin Church

 St Mary's Parish Church (off Church Hill) is Harefield's oldest building and an important focal point for the Harefield community.
 A priest is first mentioned in the manor of Harefield in the Domesday Book (1086).
 In the late 12th century the advowson was given to the Knights Hospitallers, although the Newdigate family later became patrons of the church.
 The church building has some medieval features, but was restored and altered in 1768, and again in 1841.

-The church cemetery contains the graves of over 100 soldiers of the First Australian Imperial Force who died at No. 1 Australian Auxiliary Hospital (Harefield Park Hospital) after being wounded in World War I. The hospital became Harefield prior to World War II.
-Each year on Anzac Day a commemoration service is attended by local dignitaries, representatives from the Australian and New Zealand governments, local school children and many retired servicemen.
-Following the church service the congregation move to the cemetery and form around the Anzac memorial.
-The last post and reveille are played, followed by a wreath-laying ceremony.
-Local school children also place flowers on the well-kept grave sites.
+The church cemetery contains the graves of over 100 soldiers of the First Australian Imperial Force who died at No. 1 Australian Auxiliary Hospital (Harefield Park Hospital) after being wounded in World War I. Each year on Anzac Day a commemoration service is attended by local dignitaries, representatives from the Australian and New Zealand governments, local school children and many retired servicemen.